aerze/ISHub/README.md

 There are currently no released binaries of fISH Client available for download.
 You may however download the project source and create a build by yourself with the steps below.

-Building Warp
+Building the fISH Client
 -------------

-To build Warp for your platform from the latest project source, you need to have `nodeJS` and `npm` installed on your machine.
+To build fISH for your platform from the latest project source, you need to have `nodeJS` and `npm` installed on your machine.

 You will need to have the grunt cli tool installed to run grunt, install that with: